Wombeyan Caves Road: History

-Road classification

-The passing of the Main Roads Act of 1924 through the Parliament of New South Wales provided for the declaration of Main Roads, roads partially funded by the State government through the Main Roads Board (later the Department of Main Roads, and eventually Transport for NSW).
-Main Road No. 258 was declared along this road on 8 August 1928, from the intersection with Hume Highway near Mittagong via Wombeyan Caves to Oberon-Taralga Road (today Goulburn-Oberon Road) to Richlands.
+The passing of the Main Roads Act of 1924 through the Parliament of New South Wales provided for the declaration of Main Roads, roads partially funded by the State government through the Main Roads Board.
+Main Road No. 258 was declared along this road on 8 August 1928, from the intersection with Hume Highway (today Old Hume Highway) near Woodlands via Wombeyan Caves to Oberon-Taralga Road (today Taralga Road) to Richlands.

+The declaration of Main Road No. 258 was extended eastward along Old Hume Highway to the intersection with Bowral Road in Mittagong, on 2 October 1992., following the completion of the Hume Highway bypass of Mittagong.

 The passing of the Roads Act of 1993 updated road classifications and the way they could be declared within New South Wales.
-Under this act, Wombeyan Caves Road today retains its declaration as Main Road 258, from Mittagong to Richlands.
+Under this act, Wombeyan Caves Road today retains its declaration as part of Main Road 258.

+The road was allocated Tourist Route 13, from its western end at Richlands to the turn-off to Wombeyan Caves during the 1990s and 2000s.
+The Tourist Drive is no longer signed due to issues with road conditions along Wombeyan Caves Road (see below).

 Road conditions

-Due to the extremely poor condition of the road for several kilometres east of the Wombeyan Caves camping area, it is strongly recommended to access the caves reserve from the Goulburn-Oberon Road.
+Due to the extremely poor condition of the road for several kilometres east of the Wombeyan Caves camping area, it is strongly recommended to access the caves reserve from Goulburn-Oberon Road.
 Regardless of the impression that might be given by road maps, the road should not be considered to be a through road unless you are in a 4WD or have a lot of time.
-The Hume Highway and Goulburn-Oberon Road via Goulburn are a better option if you are not aiming to get to somewhere between the Wombeyan Caves camping area and the sandstone tunnel west of High Range.

-However, if one takes their time a normal family car can do the trip but care must be taken on bends.
+Hume Highway and Goulburn-Oberon Road via Goulburn are a better option if you are not aiming to get to somewhere between the Wombeyan Caves camping area and the sandstone tunnel west of High Range.
+However, if one takes their time, a normal family car can do the trip but care must be taken on bends.

 Please check on the status of the road before driving it as the portion down to and up from the Wollondilly River can often become extremely rutted and washed out, blocked by large fallen boulders or eroded so badly it becomes unpassable and is closed.
 On 30 January 2015 the local council had closed the road to all traffic between Goodmans Ford (where the road crosses the Wollondilly River) and Langs Road due to significant parts of the road having been washed away down the cliff.